-Pyramid Atlantic has selected an esteemed panel of jurors for the Book Arts Fair.
-Carol A. Beane & Michael Platt, Mark Dimunation, and Krystyna Wasserman will award a purchase package to an exhibitor of their choice at the Nov.
-16th Preview Party.
-Special thanks to our jurors for lending their expertise to award the prizes.
+Pyramid Atlantic will select an esteemed panel of jurors that will award a purchase package to an exhibitor of their choice at Friday’s Nov.
+14th Preview Party.

 2012 Book Arts Fair Jurors

 Ms. Beane has always been intrigued with the possibilities of integrating poetry with the visual arts.
 Collaborations with artist Michael B. Platt have produced artists’ books of image and poetry which are in both national and international private and public collections, such as Library of Congress, the National Museum of Women in the Arts (NWMA), the New York Public Library’s Schomburg Center for Research in Black Culture, and the Yale University Art Museum.
 Carol was a participant in DC Poet Laureate Dolores Kendrick’s Poets-In-Progress program, and also received the 24th Larry Neal Award for Poetry for her work in the Elmina/Cape Coast broadsides.
 Streets of used to be—in collaboration with artist Reneé Stout—was awarded the NWMA Library Fellows Book Arts Award in 2009.